SportChamps Bookmaker Review

 By paying an entry fee, punters are awarded virtual currency called ChampCash.
 Winners are determined by the profit achieved from various punts, with final placing determining the amount won.

 Most of the tournaments pay out to multiple places, according to such criteria as top percentage; where anywhere from the top 25 to top 40 percent will receive some prizemoney from the pool.
 In other tournaments, 45 percent of the participants will earn double their entry fee as their payout and finally, some tournaments are winner-take-all, where the top finisher will take all the money, less SportChamps’ commission.
-Join SportChamps Tournament Betting - $50 Bonus Bet
+Join SportChamps Tournament Betting - Deposit $50 Bet With $150 in Bonus Bet

 Of course, there is a sign-up bonus, provided you live in Queensland, Northern Territory or Tasmania.
 For any who have missed or other bookmakers reviews and our incessant rants about sign-up bonus residency restrictions, we will say that we are glad to see the Governments taking steps to eliminate this aspect of online bookmaker memberships.